tengab/Ninja-CSS/README.md

-This is CSS Ninja course.
+This is CSS Ninja course!